Generic Name: abobotulinumtoxina (A-bo-BOT-ue-li-num-TOX-in-A)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Dysport while you are pregnant.
-It is not known if Dysport is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Dysport, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Dysport:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dry mouth; fatigue; headache; nausea; neck pain; pain, redness, swelling, or tenderness at the injection site; sinus inflammation; sore throat; stiff or weak muscles at or near the injection site.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bleeding at the injection site; difficulty swallowing or breathing; dizziness; drooping of the upper eyelid; eyelid swelling; facial paralysis; fainting; loss of bladder control; loss of strength; seizures; severe or persistent muscle weakness; shortness of breath; slow heartbeat; speech changes or problems; vision changes or problems (eg, double or blurred vision, inability to focus the eyes, decreased vision); wheezing.